fatimahussain216/iamge_rag_app/README.md

 # iamge_rag_app
-upload the pdf image clean file and image app image retrive the tok 3 images show of pdf
+upload the pdf image clean file and then upload the image then app reurn top 3 images of pdf